gitter-badger/autoloader/docs/contributing.md

-# How to contribute
+# Contributing

-To contribute to this project, the "fork and branch" workflow is recommended:
+To contribute to this project, the "fork and branch" workflow is recommended.

 **Step 1: Go to this project's GitHub page and click "Fork"**